Auto-enrolment and phasing of contribution increases

 - The current contribution rates being paid by you and your employees.

 Your pension arrangements for your employees

 You’ll want to make sure your existing pension arrangements – scheme rules or terms and conditions - already need payment of at least the minimum contributions set out in the legislation, including the increases being phased in.
 If you plan to make changes to what’s already needed, you should take legal or specialist advice about whether or not you’ll need to consult with your employees.
 The Pensions Regulator has further information and a letter template(Opens new window)(Opens new window) to help you communicate the changes if you have to.

-The new contribution rates applying from 6 April 2018 and 6 April 2019 differ depending on whether you use qualifying earnings, or one of the other earnings sets, to calculate contributions.
+The new contribution rates applying from 6 April 2019 differ depending on whether you use qualifying earnings, or one of the other earnings sets, to calculate contributions.

 Use the table below to identify the minimum contribution rates that apply to your qualifying workplace pension scheme.

 |Earnings set||Earnings definition||Minimum contribution to 5 April 2018||Minimum contribution 6 April 2018 to 5 April 2019||Minimum contribution 6 April 2019 onwards|